smena/autopaygonline/README.md

 * While it has some reasonable checks to ensure the newly selected plan is correct before charging, they could fail and leave you with an undesired plan.
 * Running this when you are not out of data will forfeit the remaining data, since the billing cycle is restarting.
 * There is no API or official method of doing this, so it is a workaround, first and foremost.
-* AT&T might suddenly tell you that paying them more money, more quickly is a ToS violation, and terminate your account.
+* AT&T might suddenly tell you that paying them more money more quickly is a ToS violation, and terminate your account.
 Why not.
 * AT&T might change the layout, elements, or plans on the page, causing this script to stop working or behave unexpectedly.
 * When this script was written, the portal looked like this: ![paygonline screenshot](images/portal.png)